diego-escalante/tidbyt-tracker/README.md

 ## Raspberry Pi Setup
 Because the Tidbyt Tracker was designed to be put on a Raspberry Pi, the steps to set up the RPi are provided and are as followed:
 1. Get yourself a modern Raspberry Pi with wifi capabilities.
-(Raspberry Pi Zero 2 W is a great choice.)
 2. Download and install the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
 (You could also choose to install an RPi OS without it manually, but the Imager has some nifty features we are going to use.)
 3. Choose the appropriate Raspberry Pi Device.
 4. Choose an Operating System.
-(For a Raspberry Pi Zero 2 W, `Raspberry Pi OS (Legacy, 64-bit) Lite` is a great choice, as the Tidbyt Tracker does not need a desktop environment.)
+Go with a `Lite` OS, since the Tidbyt Tracker does not need a desktop environment.
 5. After connecting an SD card that you'll use for the RPi, choose it under Storage.
 6. Click Next.
 7. You'll be asked if you'd like to apply OS customization settings.
 Click Edit Settings.
 Set the following settings: